 Do you have a client who, like Darnell, struggles with the balancing issue of Work vs. Play?
 Or maybe your client struggles with one of the other balancing issues, like Your Needs vs. Others’ Needs, Overstimulation vs. Understimulation, Hyperactivity vs. Hypoactivity, Detailed vs. Global Thinking, and Depression vs. Euphoria.
 If so, would your client benefit from evaluating his or her balancing issues?
 Would the "Daily Log" exercise be appropriate for helping them evaluate those balancing issues?

-On the next track, we will discuss the ADD adult’s Moral Inventory.
-The ADD adult can develop a Moral Inventory by answering three questions.
+On the next track, we will discuss the ADHD adult’s Moral Inventory.
+The ADHD adult can develop a Moral Inventory by answering three questions.
 These three Moral Inventory questions are: "What Can I Do Well?", "What Can I Do Adequately?", and "What Can’t or Shouldn’t I Do?"

 Peer-Reviewed Journal Article Reference:

 Kofler, M. J., Sarver, D. E., Austin, K. E., Schaefer, H. S., Holland, E., Aduen, P. A., Wells, E. L., Soto, E. F., Irwin, L. N., Schatschneider, C., & Lonigan, C. J. (2018).
 Can working memory training work for ADHD?
 Development of central executive training and comparison with behavioral parent training.
 Journal of Consulting and Clinical Psychology, 86(12), 964–979.